Overview

 pooling, bus transport.
 Travelsmart coordinator will conduct training

-and assessment for project in Council. |
+and assessment for project in respective organisations.

-Demonstrates Councils interest in sustainable transportation.
+spaces.
+Demonstrates cities interest in sustainable transportation.

 Assists to reduce vehicular pollution and greenhouse emissions.